 - Capillaries– Arteries break down into a minuscule network of capillaries, which are the smallest blood vessels and present in the lungs and muscles.

 Open Circulatory System

-In open circulatory system, blood flows from lacunae, large open spaces and through sinuses among the tissues.
+In the open circulatory system, blood flows from lacunae, large open spaces and through sinuses among the tissues.
 Blood comprises very low pressure in this system.
-They are usually found in higher invertebrates namely insects, prawns and in mollusks.
-Tissues are in direct contact with the blood.
+They are usually found in higher invertebrates namely insects, prawns, etc. Tissues are in direct contact with the blood.
 Exchange of nutrients and gasses takes place between the tissue and the blood directly.
 The flow of blood cannot be stopped as it flows in open space.
-Respiratory pigment if present in the blood flowing through this system is dissolved in plasma.
+The respiratory pigment is present in the blood flowing through this system is dissolved in plasma.
 Red Blood Cells are not present.

 Closed Circulatory System

 The blood does not come in direct contact with tissue.
 Blood comprises very high pressure in this system.
-This circulatory system is found in mollusks, echinoderms and in all vertebrates.
-Respiratory pigment if present in the blood flowing through this system is dissolved in plasma but they are found in Red Blood Cells.
+This circulatory system is found in molluscs, echinoderms and in all vertebrates.
+The respiratory pigment is present in the blood flowing through this system is found in Red Blood Cells.
 Closed Circulatory System is more efficient as the volume of blood can be regulated by the contraction and relaxation of the smooth muscles of the blood vessels.

 The flow of blood is quite rapid in this system.
 In the closed circulatory system, blood flows through a closed system of chambers the heart and blood vessels.
 Nutrients and gasses pass through the capillary wall to the tissue fluid.
 Lymphatic System comprises a fluid known as lymph, lymph capillaries and lymph ducts.
 It is an extension of the circulatory system.